total-typescript/total-typescript-book/book-content/book.md

 ...
 ```

-Autocomplete is an essential tool for writing TypeScript code, and it's available right out of the box in VSCode.
+Autocomplete is an essential tool for writing TypeScript code, and it's available right out of the box in VS Code.

 ### Exercises